Skip to main content

 NameTypeDescription

 modelHandleInputInput parameter.
-Connect the 'Language Model' output from your LLM component here.
+Connect the 'Language Model' output from a Language Model component.
 Required.

 system_messageMultilineInputInput parameter.
 A multi-line system instruction for all rows in the DataFrame.